Updated April 2026

 Tirzepatide (Zepbound): Highest single-agent obesity efficacy

-Cagrilintide's primary value is additive use with GLP-1 therapy (CagriSema), where combined outcomes exceed either monotherapy.
+Cagrilintide's main differentiator is its amylin pathway and its additive use with GLP-1 therapy as CagriSema, where combined outcomes have exceeded either monotherapy alone.

-In REDEFINE 4, CagriSema did not meet noninferiority versus tirzepatide 15 mg at 84 weeks; higher-dose combinations are being pursued.
+In REDEFINE 4, CagriSema did not meet the noninferiority target versus tirzepatide 15 mg at 84 weeks, meaning it did not statistically prove it was at least as effective in that comparison.
+Higher-dose combinations are still being pursued.

 See the semaglutide protocol page and tirzepatide protocol page for compound-specific guides.